CulturesSupports/CulturesSupports/README.md

   - fraudster thrives on not showing up and act as somebody special guru with a smart plan you did not proof

+ - the scams have the same ritual , they act uppon its they have been good partners and the same clueless scams needs offcoure attention you dont asked for

 -----------

 run ai apps